 Because of this so-called “vitamin D winter,” a supplement is highly recommended, especially from about November through March.
 When choosing a supplement, look for vitamin D3, which is derived from animals (usually fish) and is identical to the vitamin D naturally produced by the body.
 Avoid D2, which is a synthetic form that many people have difficulty digesting and metabolizing.

 Vitamin D is best absorbed when taken with fatty foods, as well as some magnesium, vitamins A and K, zinc and boron.
 So ideally, you’ll take your vitamin D along with a multi-vitamin at breakfast after eating some eggs.
-You can click on my supplements web page if you’d like to see the vitamin D and multi-vitamin that I take and the drops I give my son.

 How much vitamin D should you take?
 This topic has been much debated in the medical community.
 The U.S Government’s Food and Nutrition Board increased its recommended intake last year to 600 IU for children and adults up to age 70 and 800 IU for seniors 70+; however, many researchers (and nutrition coaches like me!) think this is far too low.
 Vitamin D toxicity is extremely rare, with very few reported cases (usually due to a supplement manufacturing error).
 There are more and more studies released each month supporting the need for higher levels of vitamin D.